| SLOVENIA - Where is Slovenia and how do I get there? |

 Primorska to the west, Posavje to the south east and Podravje to the east.

-Whites account for 75% of the output in Slovenia but the reds are now emerging as Slovene winemakers
+Whites account for 65% of the output in Slovenia but the reds are emerging fast as Slovene winemakers

 try to diversify by experimenting with both varieties.

-See 'Wineries' under 'What to do' for a more in-depth look at Slovene wine.
+See our 'Wineries' page for a more in-depth look at Slovene wine.

-In regards to the amber fluid, Slovenes enjoy their lager and are big drinkers if we look at the per capita stats.
+In regards to the amber fluid, Slovenes enjoy their lager or "pivo" and are big drinkers if we look at the per capita stats.

 A rivalry had existed between the 2 biggest brands in Slovenia and you are said to be either green or red